JackDougherty/pumpkin-choc-chip/README.md

 2 teaspoon baking soda

-1 teaspoon cinnamon

 Chocolate chips

 Spoon cookie dough onto pan and sprinkle with salt

-Bake at 375 F for 11-12 minutes
+Bake at 375 F for 11 minutes